celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 ### ShrEx/EDS Protocol

 ShrEx/EDS is a pull-based protocol with client-server model, where LNs are clients, BNs are servers and FNs are both.
-The protocol has only one request-response interaction followed by EDS stream.
+The protocol has only one request-response interaction followed by ODS stream, which is then reconstructed into EDS

 The protocol is designed over plain libp2p streams with `/shrex/eds/0.0.1` as the protocol ID.